 Categories

 Archives

-28. US National Debt -Vanished
+29. US National Debt -Vanished

 Here’s what we do.
 We ask the top 1 percent to give us all their money.
 They say, sure, we want to help.
 We take all their money and we pay off the US national debt in its entirety.
 Then we see what we have left.
 So, 49 trillion minus 36.7 trillion is uh, carry the 1, ah 12.3 trillion bucks.
 Then we divide it up and give it back to the top 1 percent that gave us their money.
 So that would be 12.3 trillion divided by 1.3 million = $9,461,538 and 46 cents for each of the generous families of the 1%.

 So each family still has over 9 million bucks, which is a lot.
-Some of the families would find it hard to scrape by on this but they would remain in the prestigious class of Millionaires and Billionaires, our Social Security fund is out of danger, and the value of the US dollar is out of trouble.
+Some of the families would find it hard to scrape by on this but they would remain in the prestigious class of Millionaires and Billionaires, our Social Security fund would be out of danger, and the value of the US dollar is out of trouble.
 And best of all we can pour more money into our all-important Department of Defense.
 Who could ask for more??????

+Categories